raziullah7/react-heroes/README.md

   },
 })

-// that's all there is, now chill
+// that's all there is
 ```